 Who has the better pricing?

-Teachable offers a free plan and cheaper prices, but also charges a transaction fee of up to 5% (depending on the plan.)
+Teachable offers a free plan and cheaper prices, but does charge a transaction fee of up to 5% (for it's entry level plans).
 Kajabi does not offer a free plan, and has a higher cost up front, but they have 0 transaction fees across the board.
 Keep in mind, these plans also vary widely in the features they offer.

 |Monthly billing / tiers||$149 / $199 / $399||Free / $39 / $99 / $499|

 |Free Trial||Start a 14-Day Free Trial||Start the Free Plan|

 Who has the better features?

 Teachable’s main features include an easy user interface, built-in course completion certificates, and their exclusive Teachable payments system.
 The payments system makes it easier for you to get paid through the site instead of having to go through a third party platform like PayPal.